syedfarhanahmad/simpleNeuralNetwork/README.md

 # Neural Network in Python
 ## (Created from scratch without using TensorFlow)

-The technique of BackPropagation and
-Sigmoid normalization Function have been Used.
+BackPropagation Technique and Sigmoid normalization Function have been used.

 ## Training Set